rlporter24/Amplicon-dual-index-demux/README.md

 1. All necessary files are included in ‘demux.zip’ in **location**.
 Download and unzip the file.
 The following file structure should be created:
  <img src="https://github.com/rlporter24/Amplicon-dual-index-demux/blob/main/images/sing_demux_fileStructure.png?raw=true" alt="Alt Text" width="400" height="400">\
 ‘16s-demux.def’ and ‘requirements.txt’ are both needed for the building process, and the fastq_data contains example data for the test.
 All of the code is contained within the ‘16S-demux’ directory, and outputs will be generated there as well.
 __Note:__ The following step will likely require more resources than are available on a HPC login node, so be sure you are on a compute node or use a job manager to allocate resources.
+A template slurm script is included in the demux.zip file, named 'slurmBuild.sh'.
+You may choose to change the node/memory/timing steps based on your system.
 3. Move to the directory containing the def file (16s-demux.def) and run the following:
 `singularity build demux-image.sif 16s-demux.def`
 The image will be created locally and a file ‘demux-image.sif’ will be created in the current working directory.
 The build should take less than 10 minutes, and if it is completed successfully, the the final output will look something like this: